michael-lang/sample-ng2-mvc/README.md

 An application with a tabbed interface per area of interest with search on the first tab, and any opened record appearing on another tab.
 Also includes a plus button in the tab row to add a new tab as an item create.

 This structure is relatively simple.
+This is a SPA (single page app) design.
+A menu at the top of the page uses the `RoutingModule` to switch between those logical pages to be shown as current.
+The current page content is defined in the main app layout using a `router-outlet`.

-Each page component (location, person, trip) has the following:
+Each logical page component (location, person, trip) has the following:

 1. Detail view/edit component (ie. location-detail.component.ts & .html)
 2. Search component (ie. location-search.component.ts & .html)